Who (mis)translates the (mis)translators?

 In the next part: brains and dynamical systems.

 I'm no expert in Buddhism.
-I'm hardly even a novice on its language and practices.
+I'm hardly even a novice in its language and practices.
 I've read little, consisting mostly of scattered and confusing Wikipedia articles.
-But as I've recently discovered, the course of my introspection has converged anyway on something like Buddhist psychology.
+But as I've recently discovered, my own journey of introspection is apparently a standard bucket of memes from Buddhist psychology.

 Much of the difficulty apparently has to do with the original Pali having been translated through Sanskrit, then into English by Sanskrit scholars.
 Stevens also mentions that the Buddha predicted Sanskrit would be a problem.
 But the Pali canon wasn’t written down for hundreds of years after the Buddha’s death, so I'm not sure…